CC4K/LINFO1104-TwitOZ/README.md

     - The `user_files/` folder
             => Folder that contains all the historic `.txt` files of the user.
-            This allows for analyzing and parsing the data to use them for the next prediction.
+            Useful for analyzing and parsing the data to use them for the next prediction.

     - The `last_prediction.txt` file
-            => This allows for storing the last prediction to compare with the new one.
+            => Useful for storing the last prediction to compare with the new one.
 It updates the prediction only if it is different, preventing a flash every 0.5 seconds.
 This is used for the auto-prediction extension.

     - The `nber_historic_files.txt` file
-            => This allows for storing the number of historic files.
+            => Useful for storing the number of historic files.
 This is useful at the beginning of the program to know how many files there are to analyze and parse and to know their names `user_history/user_files/historic_partN.txt` where N is the number of the file.

 ### Extensions: